• Menu

 If your well begins to pump sand, silt, or dirt, this can indicate a serious problem with your well.
 Sand in well water or sediment in well water requires some problem-solving.

-Sand in water can lead to abrasive wear of the well pump, clogging, and premature replacement of fixtures, appliances, and your water treatment system.
+Sand in water can lead to abrasive wear of the well pump, clogging, and premature replacement of fixtures, appliances, and your water treatment system due to the presence of abrasive sand.

 Be sure to determine if what you are observing is coming from your well or within your home, and try to run the water directly from the well into a white bucket to see if you can identify some sand or sediment.